Molluscum Contagiosum in Children

 What causes molluscum contagiosum in a child??

-Molluscum contagiosum is caused by a virus called the poxvirus.
+Molluscum contagiosum is caused by a type of virus called the poxvirus.
 It is very common in children and adolescents.

 Which children are at risk for molluscum contagiosum?